Medically reviewed by Drugs.com. Last updated on Oct 8, 2020.

 • Hypersensitivity reactions: Rare hypersensitivity reactions, including anaphylaxis, angioedema, and/or severe dermatologic reactions such as Stevens-Johnson syndrome, have been reported in postmarketing surveillance; discontinue if signs/symptoms of hypersensitivity reactions occur.
 Use with caution if patient has experienced angioedema with other DPP-4 inhibitor use.

 • Pancreatitis: Cases of acute pancreatitis have been reported with use.
 Monitor for signs/symptoms of pancreatitis; discontinue use immediately if pancreatitis is suspected and initiate appropriate management.
 Use with caution in patients with a history of pancreatitis as it is not known if this population is at greater risk.

-• Hepatic impairment: Use with caution in patients with hepatic dysfunction; safety and efficacy have not been established in severe hepatic dysfunction.
+• Hepatic impairment: Use with caution in patients with hepatic dysfunction.

 • Renal impairment: Use with caution in patients with moderate-to-severe renal dysfunction and end-stage renal disease (ESRD) requiring hemodialysis; dosing adjustment required.